How a Good Night’s Sleep Can Help You Eat Better and Eating Better Can Help You Sleep

 2. Turn down the heat.
 Research has shown that cooler temperatures—ideally between 60°F and 67°F—promote better sleep.
 Cool temperatures may also stimulate what’s known as brown fat, which burns more calories than white fat and has been shown to improve insulin sensitivity.

-4. Get to the gym: Regular workouts can reduce stress, which can help you fall asleep at night.
-Mornings are generally considered the best time to work out; exercising less than three hours before bedtime is likely to interfere with your sleep.
+4. Get to the gym.
+Regular workouts can reduce stress, which can help you fall asleep at night.
+Mornings are generally considered the best time to work out; exercising less than three hours before bedtime may interfere with some people's sleep.

 Artwork by Ekström Design